mattryanharris/ClassStatus/README.md

 Almost all colleges in the United States notify students of class cancellations via email, this is ineffective as most students don't check their email right before class resulting in the student wasting time showing up to said canceled class

 ClassStatus fixes this problem by switching the method of notification: text messaging.
 Students who use ClassStatus will not only receive an email notification but also a text message guaranteeing that as long as the student has their phone, they'll always know when there class is canceled.

-### Update

-ClassStatus was discontinued in August of 2015.
-Please note the code has not been updated since then and should not be considered safe to deploy.